jpvelez/restaurant_inspection_analysis/README.md

 5. Normalized restaurant names and addresses.

   * `recent_restaurant_inspections_normalized.google-refine.tar.gz` - Google Refine project that:
-    - normalizes restaurant names by titlecasing them, clustering and renaming chain restaurants, removing 'Inc.' and other corporates from the end of names, and generally rewriting weird names, and
+    - a. normalizes restaurant names by titlecasing them, clustering and renaming chain restaurants, removing 'Inc.' and other corporates from the end of names, and generally rewriting weird names, and
-    b. normalizing addresses by making street types (i.e. 'Ave') consistent, removing 'Bldg' or 'Suite' from the end of addresses, and other tweaks to make things consistent with Yelp address format.
+    - b. normalizes addresses by making street types (i.e. 'Ave') consistent, removing 'Bldg' or 'Suite' from the end of addresses, and other tweaks to make things consistent with Yelp address format.

   * `recent_restaurant_inspections_normalized.csv` - csv dump of Refine project.
 Loaded into db using this command: "--db sqlite:///food_inspections.db --table inspections_clean_restaurants_recent_normalized --insert recent_restaurant_inspections_normalized.csv"